Irish genealogy and related materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 Pocket Guide to Irish Genealogy Mitchell, B., Clearfield, 2002 VREF 929.3415 MITC

 Blending case studies, maps, charts, and his knowledge, the author conveys the basics of Irish genealogy research.
-After introductory chapters about research in America, the author describes significant record sources in Ireland, including civil and parish registers, gravestone inscriptions, wills, the Griffith’s Valuation, tithe books, censuses, newspapers, money rolls, registry of deeds, estate records, and ordnance surveys.
+After introductory chapters about research in America, the author describes significant record sources in Ireland, including civil and parish registers, gravestone inscriptions, wills, Griffith's Valuation, books, censuses, newspapers, money rolls, registry of deeds, estate records, and ordnance surveys.

 Tracing Your Irish Ancestors Magee, P., Magee Publications, 1986 VREF 929.3415 MAGE